-1. Your phone company’s obligations.
-Under Minnesota law, a local “landline” phone company is not supposed to put third party charges on your phone bill unless the third party has obtained your express authorization to allow the charges.
+Under Minnesota law, a local “landline” phone company is not supposed to put third-party charges on your phone bill unless the third party has obtained your express authorization to allow the charges.
 If you notify your phone company that an unauthorized charge from a third party was included on your bill, the phone company must remove the charge.
 Your phone company must also credit your account for any amounts you paid for the unauthorized charges in the last six months, unless the third party that put the charges on your phone bill can produce within 14 days evidence that you “expressly authorized” the charges.
-“Express authorization” means that: (1) if you signed up in writing, you have agreed to the charges in a signed, written document; (2) if you signed up over the phone, that an independent third party verification company has verified your identify with your unique information and has told you that you are agreeing to be billed for goods or services that will appear as a charge on your phone bill; or (3) if you signed up on the Internet, the third party has, within 48 hours, sent you an email verifying your authorization.
+“Express authorization” means that:

-2. Contact the third party vendor too.
 You should also dispute the charge with the third party that posted the charges.
-If this company claims that you authorized the charge, ask it to mail you proof of the supposed authorization.
+If this company claims that you authorized the charge, ask it to provide proof of the supposed authorization.

 Where should I complain?

 If you are a victim of cramming, file a complaint with these government agencies:

 (800) 657-3787 (Outside the Twin Cities)

 600 Pennsylvania Avenue NW

 Washington, DC 20580

 TTY: (866) 653-4261

 Federal Communications Commission